Generating embeddings

 NULL

-(boolean) to indicated whether the row is outdated or not.outdated
+(boolean) to indicated whether the row is outdated or not. - Add a postgres trigger and function that will set the

-column to true everytime there is a change to our data.graphite
+column to true everytime there is a change to our data.

 ’s query will be (more on this later):